 Mauritius can be an expensive destination, especially for tourists from the United States.
 But if you’re looking for cheap Mauritius holidays, consider the Costa Victoria Indian Ocean Cruise.
 The well-priced two-week cruise begins and ends in Mauritius, as well as visits several other gorgeous islands – the Seychelles, Reunion, and Madagascar (particularly Nosy Iranja – the prettiest beach you’ve never heard of).

-Whether you choose to take a shore excursion, book a tour through an independent agency, rent a car, or just set out on your own to explore, here are some highlights of Mauritius sightseeing to consider:
+Whether you choose to take a shore excursion, book a tour through an independent agency, rent a car, or just set out on your own to explore, here are some highlights of Mauritius sightseeing to consider.